tchen01/tchen01.github.io/research/krylov/index.md

 The intent of this document is to provide an overview of the conjugate gradient algorithm in exact precision, then introduce some of what is know about it in finite precision, and finally, present some modern research interests into the algorithm.

 ## Measuring the accuracy of solutions
-Perhaps the first question that should be asked about any numerical method is, *does it solve the intended problem?* In the case of solving linear systems, this means asking *does the output approximate the true solution?*
+One of the first question we should ask about any numerical method is, *does it solve the intended problem?* In the case of solving linear systems, this means asking *does the output approximate the true solution?*
 If not, then there isn't much point using the method.

 Let's quickly introduce the idea of the *error* and the *residual*.